SweepsKings Logo

 How to Find The Best Legal Sweepstakes Casinos in the US

-Sweepstakes casinos are not tightly regulated like online casinos, which means you have to be careful when choosing a site.
+Sweepstakes casinos are not as tightly regulated as traditional online casinos, which means you have to be careful when choosing a site.
 When evaluating a new social casino, SweepsKings explores these characteristics:

 Operated by a registered US-based company – Legal sweepstakes casinos must be owned and operated by a company registered in the US.
 This also gives you some protection because if something goes wrong, you can sue the company in the US.
-For example, Chumba Casino was recently successfully sued in Kentucky and ended up paying out 10 million+ in a settlement.
+For example, Chumba Casino was recently successfully sued in Kentucky and ended up paying out over $10,000,000 in a settlement.

 Fortune Coins Info

-Games from licensed providers – Even though sweepstakes casinos aren’t licensed, the top sites have games from licensed providers like Pragmatic Play, BGaming, Nolimit, and NetEnt.
+Games from licensed providers – Even though sweepstakes casinos aren’t licensed, the top sites have games from licensed providers like Pragmatic Play, BGaming, Kalamba, and Novomatic.
 I personally refuse to play sweepstakes games that haven’t been tested; otherwise, you could find yourself being scammed by rigged games.
-McLuck is my pick in terms of providers, with over 25 to choose from!
+McLuck is my pick in terms of providers, with over 30 to choose from!

 Reputable Providers